 Every time I come here I get a package of mochi (Japanese rice cakes filled with jelly) – they’re terrific for snacking on while at Epcot, or to take back to your hotel room.
 If your hotel room has a microwave, consider picking up some noodle cups for late night hunger pangs.

 If you’ve never tried a hibachi restaurant like Benihana’s (the cook grills your food in front of you) try booking a dinner at Teppan Edo – it’s a very highly rated restaurant.
 It’s essentially an attraction and a meal!
 You choose your meat (or veggies if you’re a vegetarian) then the chef will prepare fried rice, a side of veggies, then your main course of grilled meat/veggies.
 I usually order chicken with an extra side of scallops.
-One of the Japanese restaurants is temporarily closed (Takumi-Tei), but the other sit down restaurant Tokyo Dining offers a fantastic selection of sushi and other fish options.
+The other sit down restaurant next to Teppan Edo (they share the same building) is Tokyo Dining – it offers a fantastic selection of sushi and other fish options.
 The fast food restaurant Katsura Grill serves up some excellent chicken teriyaki and ramen noodles.
 If you’re interested in trying a Japanese alcohol, I suggest the sake!

 Photo opportunity: Take a picture of your party using the Japanese gate in the lagoon as your background.
 The gate acts as a beautiful frame for your photo and you get the wide expanse of the lagoon as your background.